Credible solutions for critical public health emergencies

 Because the transmission dynamics and pathogenic nature of SARS-CoV-2 are not yet fully known, the utmost care should be taken when handling the virus.
 Current guidelines from the CDC recommend that the virus should only be handled in a biosafety level 3 facility.
 While these strict containment requirements ensure the safety of laboratory workers, it has made developing novel molecular-based detection methods challenging.

-To address this, ATCC developed three quantitative synthetic molecular standards for use as controls in the development of molecular assays designed to detect and quantify SARS-CoV-2.
+To address this, ATCC developed four quantitative synthetic molecular standards for use as controls in the development of molecular assays designed to detect and quantify SARS-CoV-2.
 Because these standards are synthetically derived, they eliminate the need to culture viruses in the laboratory and they are safe to use under biosafety level 1 conditions.

 These constructs were developed under ISO 13485 guidance and comprise fragments representing different regions of the SARS-CoV-2 genome.
 Further, SARS-CoV-2 construct 1 is compatible with the nucleocapsid-targeted real-time RT-PCR primer and probe sets developed by the CDC.